vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 However, there are some notable **limitations**:
 - It only works on Linux at the moment, due to the above mentioned use of Linux-only syscalls.[^linux_only]
-- It's also missing many features that a fully baked torrent client would have.
+- It's missing many features that a fully baked torrent client would have.
+- There are no facilities to _limit_ resource usage (e.g. backpressure or rate limiting), so it may not be suitable for slow systems.

 Use `libtorrent` or something else if you want a battle tested solution.

 ## What's next?